 If you buy flights this way, you should keep in mind that you need around 5 hours at least between each flight so you can pick up your luggage, go through migration control, then check in again to the new flight.
 I prefer to stay at least one night to avoid problems in case of delays.

 Since you might be flying with different airlines, if one has a delay, the other airline won’t be responsible.
 Kiwi offers a guarantee in case this happens.
-So you can still book the cheapest flight without worrying you might lose the money.

 Another great tool designed for looking for stopovers (+24 hours) or long layovers is AirWander.
 AirWander is a search engine that gives you flight routes with long connections with the best prices.
 This way you can spend a day or an afternoon somewhere in the world before getting to your destination.

-Book Your Trip For One Person at a Time
+Book Your Trip for One Person at a Time

 Some months ago, I was booking a couple of flights for my boyfriend and me.
 I realized by accident that when I looked for “2 passengers” the prices were higher than when searching each separately.